JimRhead/frontend-nanodegree-mobile-portfolio/README.md

 The details of edits can be found in the comments for src/index.html, src/views/pizza.html and src/views/js/main.js.

 The project is split into two files, src which consists of readable code with comments, and dist which includes minified files.
 Both include package.json and gulp.js.
+The node

-To run the project:
+### To run the project:

 1. Git clone the project using the url https://github.com/JimRhead/frontend-nanodegree-mobile-portfolio.git,
 1. Open folder labeled dist,
 1. Open index.html using your browser of choice.

+### To run the grunt.js task runner:

+1. Ensure you have Node installed first. https://nodejs.org/en/download/,
+1. After you have cloned this project, open your terminal and go to frontend-nanodegree-mobile-portfolio/src,
+1. Run 'npm install'.
+This will install the grunt task runner based on the dependencies in package.json,
+1. Run 'grunt'.